tomitheninja/university/num_algos/min_max.md

 compare the larger to the third.

-Again keep the larger and compare it with the next.
+Again keep the larger and compare it to the next one.

 ...

 After comparing the brick in our hand with the last one,

 keep the larger.
-That's a largest of all the bricks.
+That's the largest of all the bricks.

 ```c++
 // Find the largest number in the vector